KosmidisMixalis/Socially-Aware-Robot-Navigation-with-Stochastic-Advantage-Actor-Critic/README.md

 ---

-> ⚡ We are preparing a clean and fully up-to-date setup file that will allow users to install all required dependencies and packages from scratch.
+> ⚡ We are preparing a clean and fully up-to-date setup, for Ros2.